Noteworthy and noted education

 The student body at St. Edward’s reflects the demographics of the state, especially in its service to Hispanics, who make up more than 35% of the student body.

 In 2013, St. Edward’s was recognized for having the highest graduation rate of any Hispanic-serving institution in the U.S. by The Chronicle of Higher Education.
 St. Edward’s has been repeatedly listed among Hispanic Outlook in Higher Education Magazine’s “Best Schools for Hispanic Students” and is recognized as one of the top universities in Texas.

 Adult Learning Focused Institutions (ALFI)

-St. Edward's University recently joined the Coalition of Adult Learning Focused Institutions (ALFI).
+The St. Edward's University New College program focuses on helping adult students.
+The university recently joined the Coalition of Adult Learning Focused Institutions (ALFI).
 Colleges and universities in the coalition strive continuously to improve their programs and services for adult students, assess their adult degree programs regularly, and share “best practices” for adult learners with other coalition members.